+- based on relevant financial statement disclosures

+- otherwise fairly stated

+- complete

-- based on relevant financial statement disclosures - otherwise fairly stated - complete - 51.
-Authorities are required to fill in the 'LP Additional data' worksheet within the DCT based on the relevant financial statements disclosures.
+- 56. Bodies are required to fill in additional information worksheets within the DCT (i.e. CP-Provisions, CP-Cont-liabilities, CP-Assocs & JVs, CP-Add-information, staff numbers in the 'O-COST' worksheet, and exit packages disclosure) based on the relevant financial statements disclosures.
 Auditors should review the financial statements to confirm that the disclosures in the DCT are complete.
-Contingent liabilities is a particular area where the NAO has previously found high levels of errors. - 52.
-There may be some additional information required that is not available from the financial statements, e.g. staff numbers, and this requires to be verified by auditors. - 53.
-The additional information includes highways infrastructure data (LP-Add Info Hways Inr) to capture the progress being made on revaluing those assets on a depreciated replacement cost basis.
-This worksheet is not subject to review by auditors in 2014/15. - 54.
+Contingent liabilities is a particular area where the NAO has previously found high levels of errors. - 57.
 The Treasury does not require intra-group items to be deducted from the additional information disclosures, e.g. where one component has a contingent liability or operating lease with another WGA body.
-There is therefore the risk of overstatements arising from nonelimination, and auditors should note on the assurance statement (in the 'Reconciliation of DCT to published accounts' section) if the impact of intra-group items within any of the additional information is more than £20 million.
+There is therefore the risk of overstatements arising from non-elimination, and auditors should note on the assurance statement (in the 'Reconciliation of DCT to published accounts' section) if the impact of intra-group items within any of the additional information is more than £20 million.